đŸ”ĸ India's Financial Calculators đŸ‡ŽđŸ‡ŗ Made for Indian Markets 🆓 Free Access

 • Investment Period: 15 years

-• Interest Rate: 7.1% per annum
+• Interest Rate: 7.1% per annum (current rate, subject to change)

 • Compounding: Annual

-🏆 PPF Calculation Result
+🏆 Hypothetical PPF Calculation Example

 Total Investment: ₹22.5 lakh (₹1.5L × 15 years)

-Maturity Amount: ₹39.83 lakh
+Estimated Maturity Amount: ₹39.83 lakh (approximately)

 Key Features of PPF